 TABLE 5.
-Canopy light interception (%) and almond yield (lb/acre) for blocks grown with and without winter groundwater recharge at Delhi and Modesto in 2016 and 2017 different (see technical appendix) that this is a more likely explanation than the recharge treatment per se.
+Canopy light interception (%) and almond yield (lb/acre) for blocks grown with and without winter groundwater recharge at Delhi and Modesto in 2016 and 2017 treatment and the control block were sufficiently different (see technical appendix) that this is a more likely explanation than the recharge treatment per se.